Will Agricultural Robots Replace Human Agricultural Labour? | Opinion

 The dilemma of introducing new technologies lies at the meeting point between technology and individual livelihood.
 How can we protect the lives and financial stability of those who currently depend on farm work for a living?
 What will happen to those who are reliant on their hands-on work with agricultural crops?

-Robots and automation should help and work alongside the human labor force, taking up the draining monotonous tasks and freeing people from harsh agricultural working conditions.
+Agricultural robots and automation in agriculture should help and work alongside the human labor force, taking up the draining monotonous tasks and freeing people from harsh working conditions.
 You could argue that this would still potentially reduce workers’ wages, but why resist systematic change that would benefit the standard of work (and thereby, living) of agricultural workers?
 If robots could keep individuals from throwing out their back while completing laborious and repetitive tasks in agriculture, or coat their skin in chemicals as they spray pesticides across the field, or work under the blazing sun beating on their backs, why not employ them?
 Why should individuals be doing all this, even for the sake of income, if there are technologies that can help alleviate their work life?

 Humans are treated like robots